INSIGHT-Russia poised to largely skirt new G7 oil price cap | Headlines

 The United States is aware of some ships changing their countries of origin and trading entities being moved beyond the G7 to order to evade the plan, the official added.
 Russia would incur costs from having to conduct longer voyages and being relegated to subpar insurance and financing, the official said, making the United States optimistic Russia will be compelled to sell within the price cap over time.

 India and China have increased purchases of Russian oil at steep discounts in recent months, but neither has endorsed the cap.
 India said this week it would examine the plan.
-SHADOW FLEET
+The U.S. sees the price cap empowering China and India to buy Russian oil at lower prices, benefitting their economies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)